FatihKoz/DisposableSpecial/README.md

 Notam Management airport dropdown does not select already assigned/saved airport!
 Therefore still using old logic and not switched to ajax search.

 ## Release / Update Notes

+03.SEP.23

+* Added FeaturedItem and UserItems widgets for Market
+* Improved market page (now allows category selection and sorting)
+* Fixed some market related translations (Thanks to valuable friends from phpVMS Discord)

 02.SEP.23